The Faculty of Applied Health Sciences (AHS) is one of six faculties at the University of Waterloo.

 Planning courses and assignments

-Information about planning courses and assignments can be found on the CTE website.
+Information about planning courses and assignments can be found on the Centre for Teaching Excellence (CTE) website.

 Textbooks and course outlines